nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * macOS
 * Linux
 You will also require Java 11 or above to run checkUp.
 If you don't already have Java 11 or above on your system, head over to [Oracle's Java download page](https://www.oracle.com/java/technologies/downloads/).
-To tell if you already have the correct version of Java installed on your system, refer to [Checking your system's Java version](##checking-your-system's-java-version)
+To tell if you already have the correct version of Java installed on your system, refer to [Checking your system's Java version](#checking-your-systems-java-version).

 ### Installation Requirements
 1. Download the latest `checkUp.jar` from [here](https://github.com/AY2223S1-CS2103T-W16-3/tp/releases).